 LEON5 documentation is available in the GRLIB IP Library User's Manual - LEON5 subsystem.

-FPGA programming files are also available, please see the LEON-XCKU example design.
+FPGA programming files are also available for the following FPGA boards:

 Cobham Gaisler AB maintains a Discourse forum for those interested in the open source company's processor products.